 Every windsurfer knows it, you go as high as possible to the wind and you lose a lot of speed or we sail a bit lower but you go a lot faster.
 VMG is a tool for choosing between ‘high’ or ‘fast’.
 It’s basically the same as being in a traffic jam.
 Are you going to stay in this traffic jam, or are you going to take the next exit that costs more kilometers but goes faster?
 It’s a tough choice, and a mathematical formula has been devised for that.
 The formula calculates the true distance to the buoy.
 Online you will find plenty of these types of VMG calculators.

-There are two types of MGGs.
+There are two types of VMGs.
 VMG to the wind gives an indication of your fastest course to the wind.
 VMG to the buoy does this, as the name betrays, towards the buoy.
 Imagine sailing 26 degrees to the wind.
 Your speed is 20 kts (knots).
 The VMG formula calculates that your VMG is 5.
 You fall to 30 degrees in the wind and your speed is 25 kts, is that advantageous?
 You make more miles, but also more speed.
-If your VMG rises to, for example, 5.4, that’s a good move and you’re almost 10 faster at the top buoy.
+If your VMG rises to, for example, 5.4, then that is a good move and you are almost 10% faster at the top buoy.
 If your VMG drops, it will take longer to get to the top buoy and the competition will pass you by.

 VMG helps you determine which course your windsurfboard, windfoilboard or sailboat will take fastest under the existing conditions to point X (wind/buoy/waypoint).
 An interesting factor to weigh in.
-The new IQfoilboard therefore has on average a higher VMG, so you are on average faster at the top of this board compared to the old racefoilboard.
+The new IQfoilboard therefore has a higher VMG on average, so on average you are faster at the top buoy on this board compared to the old racing foil board.